aspose-tasks/Aspose.Tasks-Products/tasks/net/viewer/mpt/_index.md

 {{% blocks/products/pf/agp/content h2="How to View MPT File Using C#" %}}

- In order to view MPT file, weвЂ™ll use
+ In order to view MPT file, we’ll use
  [Aspose.Tasks for .NET](https://products.aspose.com/tasks/net)
  API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.tasks)